danceoval/pairSum/pairSum.md

 ## Approach: __Nested loops__

-The easiest way to approach this problem is looping over the given array, fixing element at position `i` and looping over it again, from `i+1` up to element at `N-1` position, adding the fixed element to the current one.
+The easiest way to approach this problem is looping over the given array, fixing an element at position `i` and looping over it again, from `i+1` up to element at `N-1` position, adding the fixed element to the current one.
 If it matches `sum` returns `true`.
 Otherwise, continue the loop up to the end of the array.
 If there is no match, return `false`

 ## Code